Canyon County assistance programs.

 Caldwell Senior Citizens Programs is based at 1009 Everett.
 Offers hot meals, maybe meals on wheels, and other senior programs.
 (208) 722-5421

 There are dozens of other pantries and soup kitchens in the region.
-The centers can be run by the government or local charities, and locate the food pantries in Canyon County.
+The centers can be run by the government or local charities, and locate the free food pantries in Canyon County.

 Canyon County Clinic – One evening per week provides free medical services.
 Appointments need to be made.
 2005 Arlington Ave, Caldwell, ID 83605, call (208) 249-9904 for an appointment.

 Terry Reilly Clinic – This center is a private, but not for profit.
 It offers affordable, quality primary health care for all.
 Services provide prenatal counseling, family medical care, and case management.
 Also offered at the clinics are screening for diabetes and cancer, physicals, immunizations, bilingual services in English and Spanish, well child care, and mental health counseling.
 2005 Arlington Ave., Caldwell, ID 83605, call (208) 459-1025